 Your donation, no matter how big or small, makes a difference to someone’s life.
 It might allow for one more information pack to be sent to a school or it may allow for another family to attend Camp Twitch.

 Please support TANZ today.
 Donations of $5 or more qualify for a tax credit in New Zealand.

-You can donate in any of the following ways:
+You can safely donate using any of the following methods:

 Tourette’s Association New Zealand 02-0865-0077699-01.

 If you support us in this way, please contact us by email [email protected] with the following information so that we can provide you with a Receipt and Thank You.

 - Amount deposited

 - Your email address (this is so we can email your Receipt/Thank You and save TANZ money!)

 You can also make a regular donation through your employer